 Seeking funding for your startup?
 Of course, you know you’ll need to present your financials to prospective investors.
 But what does that mean, exactly?

-While there’s no one formula for how to lay out your numbers, there are some basic elements that you should include, even if just on a single slide in your pitch deck.
-But of course if funders are interested in your business, you’ll need to get more detailed.
+While there’s no set standard for startup financial reporting, there are some basic elements that you should include, even if just on a single slide in a pitch deck.
+Of course, if investors or lenders are interested in your business, you should expect to go deeper into the details.

-Here are the basics you’ll need to provide no matter what stage of the funding process you’re in:
+Here is what investors will want to see no matter what stage of the funding process you’re in:

-Cash flow.
-Tell your audience how much cash you expect to be going in and out of the business over a given period of time.
-This can be a tricky part of the picture for seasonal and other up-and-down businesses, but being upfront about those variabilities will serve you well.
+How much cash do you expect to be going in and out of the business over a given period of time?
+This can be a tricky part of the picture to portray for seasonal and other up-and-down businesses, but being upfront about those variabilities will serve you well.

-To have this type of info at the ready, every month update a financial plan that lays out how money will be allocated for the next 18–24 months.
-Forecasting your costs — aka, your burn rate — is the most essential piece of maintaining your business’s financial health and conveying your monetary soundness to potential investors, so spend extra time assessing this part of the picture.
+Every month, you should update your financial plan showing how money will be allocated and spent over the next 18–24 months.
+Forecasting your costs — aka, your cash burn rate — is an essential practice for not only maintaining your startup's financial health but also conveying your monetary soundness to potential investors, so spend extra time here to get this as accurate and realistic as possible.

-While you should be working with financial professionals to ensure you’re ready to provide complex financial documents if needed, your primary objective in the quest to obtain funding is to have a good handle on the three main elements of your business — revenue, expenses, and cash flow.
+While you should be working with financial professionals to ensure you’re ready to provide complex financial documents if needed, your primary objective in the quest to secure funding is to have a good handle on the three main elements of your business's financial stability: